Costa Rican passport

-A Costa Rican passport (Pasaporte costarricence) is an identity document issued to Costa Rican citizens to travel outside Costa Rica.
-Currently, it is valid for 6 years (10 years before 2006).
+A Costa Rican passport (Pasaporte costarricense) is an identity document issued to Costa Rican citizens to travel outside Costa Rica.
+Currently, it is valid for 10 years (6 years before 2022).
 It is issued to people born on Costa Rican soil (who are citizens by default), and to children of Costa Rican citizens born abroad, who are reported to the nearest Costa Rican consulate (whose birth, immediately after such report, is recorded in the civil registry).
 Children born overseas to a Costa Rican citizen are Costa Rican by birth, not by naturalisation, as stated in the Constitution of Costa Rica.

 As of 1 October 2019, Costa Rican citizens had visa-free or visa on arrival access to 150 countries and territories, ranking the Costa Rican passport 27th overall and first among Central American countries, in terms of travel freedom according to the Henley Passport Index.

-In 2017, the Costa Rican government confirmed plans to begin issuing biometric passports by 2020.
-Due to the COVID-19 Pandemic the government of Costa Rica postponed the plans until 2022.

-As of early 2022 the Costa Rican government began issuing the new biometric passports.
-The new passports showcase four important elements of the country: Biodiversity, Renewable Energy, Education and Peace, and Talent.
+As of early 2022, the Costa Rican government began issuing biometric passports.
+The passports showcase four important elements of the country: Biodiversity, Renewable Energy, Education and Peace, and Talent.

 Appearance

-It is dark blue on the outside, with letters and the Costa Rican coat of arms in gilded-looking letters.
+It is dark blue on the outside, with gilded letters and a gilded Costa Rican coat of arms.